Community Solar FAQ

 You have enough to worry about when moving, so we keep it simple.
 If you move locally, your community solar credits and savings move with you.
 If you move outside the service area, you can transfer your credits to someone else or cancel the subscription, whatever works best for you.

-We guarantee that you will pay 10% or 1 cent/watt LESS for the power you get from the solar farm, regardless of the rate from your electric utility.
+You will pay on average 10% LESS for the power you get from the solar farm, regardless of the rate from your electric utility.

 No, you are not eligible to receive tax credits or rebates.